 These side effects tend to be mild.

-Marijuana and CBD e-liquids usually contain other chemicals, such as base liquids or flavoring agents.
+Cannabis and CBD e-liquids usually contain other chemicals, such as base liquids or flavoring agents.
 They may cause side effects similar to those of nicotine-free e-cigarettes.

 Researchers in a 2018 study found that cinnamaldehyde (found in cinnamon), o-vanillin (found in vanilla), and pentanedione (found in honey) all had toxic effects on cells.